Liveaboard Holidays In The Maldives

 Do keep in mind that even if a particular itinerary is confirmed, travel in the Maldives can involve some long sea passages crossing open channels.
 Attempting these will be at the discretion of the skipper who will take into account the safety of passengers, crew and vessel, as well as your diving enjoyment.

 Q: For a liveaboard in the Maldives what should I bring with me?

 For any liveaboard, we recommend that, in addition to your standard dive kit that you have a dive computer.
-We also recommend a surface marker bouy (SMB) particualrly on more remote sites, a torch, your certification card / logbook.
-Some divers like to use reef hooks for hanging out on channel corners, policies on this vary so please ask at the time of booking your Maldives liveaboard holiday
+We also recommend a surface marker buoy (SMB) particularly on more remote sites, a torch and your certification card/logbook.
+Some divers like to use reef hooks for hanging out on channel corners.
+Policies on this vary so please ask at the time of booking your Maldives liveaboard holiday.

 Q: Can I hire dive gear?

-Equipment is rarely held on your liveaboard and normally is sourced from a dive shop in Male priro to your arrival.
+Equipment is rarely held on your liveaboard and is normally sourced from a dive shop in Male prior to your arrival.
 We recommend that you reserve any scuba diving equipment that you would like to rent in advance by notifying us at least seven days before your departure.